Cog-AI-Eng/AIML/README.md

 ## How Links Work

 Links to existing content will open the file directly.
-Links to planned content (modules 005-010 under SageMaker, AWS Bedrock) will resolve once those files are added to the AFD directory.
+Links to planned content (AWS Bedrock) will resolve once those files are added to the AFD directory.

 ---